 The 18-hole golf course at Maggie Valley Club and Resort highlights some of Western North Carolina’s most spectacular scenery.
 The front Valley Nine allows players to warm up before tackling the significantly more challenging Mountain Nine, which features an elevation rise of 800 feet and panoramas of the valley.
 And with on-site condos, it’s a great stay and play option.

-Click on a logo below to visit our participating North Carolina golf destinations.
+Click on a logo below to visit one of our participating North Carolina golf destinations.